Skiftstar/guiAPI/README.md

 gui.open(window);
 ```

-Or the most recent Window, a TradeWindow!
+Or the most recent Window, a TradeWindow which even has custom Events!
 ```
 GUI gui = new GUI(p, plugin);
 //Params: Trade Partner, title